morauszkia/coding-notes/python/basics.md

 ## Mathamatical operations

-Python supports the most important mathematical operations, and the `math` module has functions for more complex operations (e.g. `sqrt()`)
+Python supports the most important mathematical operations, and the `math` module has functions for more complex operations (e.g. `sqrt()`).
+Python handles operator precedence the usual way (_PEMDAS_) for mathematical operators.

 ```python
 s = 5 + 7   # addition (becomes 12)